Nonparametric LLM Evaluation from Preference Data: Introduction

-Many existing LLM leaderboards and other preference-based benchmarks build on the parametric Bradley--Terry (BT) model, which posits that each LLM's underlying ranking score determines the preference probabilities additively on the logit scale \citep{chiangChatbotArenaOpen2024, frickPrompttoleaderboard2025}.
-However, the parametric BT model comes with important \textbf{limitations}: \textit{\textbf{(i)}}~It can be \textit{biased under misspecification}, e.g., when the BT link is incorrect for the data-generating process or if the chosen parametric model is too restrictive \citep{xuInvestigatingNontransitivityLLMasajudge2025}; \textit{\textbf{(ii)}}~The BT is parametric and generally \textit{not} compatible with flexible machine learning estimators that model context-dependent preferences, as this typically breaks standard inferential guarantees and can lead to invalid confidence intervals \citep{vanderVaart.1998, Chernozhukov.2018}. \textit{\textbf{(iii)}}~Many modern evaluation pipelines combine scarce but high-quality human labels with proxy labels from auto-raters or LLM-as-a-judge systems \citep{zhengJudgingLLMasaJudgeMTBench2023}.
-However, with parametric models, incorporating such proxy signals while obtaining valid statistical inference is \textit{not} straightforward.
+Many existing LLM leaderboards and other preference-based benchmarks build on the parametric Bradley--Terry (BT) model, which posits that each LLM's underlying ranking score determines the preference probabilities additively on the logit scale \citep{chiangChatbotArenaOpen2024, frickPrompttoleaderboardPromptadaptiveLLM2025}.
+However, the parametric BT model comes with important \textbf{limitations}: \textit{\textbf{(i)}}~It can be \textit{biased under misspecification}, such as when the BT link is incorrect for the data-generating process or if the chosen parametric model is too restrictive \citep{xuInvestigatingNontransitivityLLMasajudge2025}; \textit{\textbf{(ii)}}~The BT is parametric and generally \textit{not} compatible with flexible machine learning (ML) estimators that model context-dependent preferences, as this typically breaks standard inferential guarantees and can lead to invalid confidence intervals \citep{vanderVaart.1998, Chernozhukov.2018}. \textit{\textbf{(iii)}}~Many modern evaluation pipelines combine scarce but high-quality human labels with proxy labels from auto-raters or LLM-as-a-judge systems \citep{zhengJudgingLLMasaJudgeMTBench2023}.
+However, for parametric models, incorporating such proxy signals while obtaining valid statistical inference is \textit{not} straightforward.

 In this paper, we propose a \textit{nonparametric} statistical framework called \framework to compare and rank LLMs from preference data while addressing the above limitations.
-Our key idea is to define the ranking target directly as a functional of the contextual preference probabilities, leading to \textit{generalized average ranking scores (GARS)}.
+Our key idea is to define the ranking target directly as a functional of the contextual preference probabilities, which we call \textit{generalized average ranking scores (GARS)}.
 GARS naturally accommodate different notions of ranking scores such as average win rates (Borda scores), stationary-distribution scores (Rank Centrality / PageRank-style) \citep{negahbanRankCentralityRanking2017}, or BT-type scores as a special case.